ebebbington/chatsterisk/README.md

 ---

 VoIP application ran using: Drash and Asterisk, to make and demonstrate voice calls using asterisk.
-Also acts as a training project for Deno and Drash
+Also acts as a training project for Drash, Sockets and Asterisk

+I've decided to skip the IVR menu because I ddon't think we have a keypad for softphones int eh Telephone app?
+See [here](https://wiki.asterisk.org/wiki/display/AST/Creating+a+Simple+IVR+Menu)

 ## Project Flow